hb08/dwp/readme.md

 ## 5. Check For Conflicts ##
   1. Type **git checkout master** and *Enter*
-  2. Type **git pull** *fork link* **master** and *Enter* -Resolve any conflicts, commit and pull again ß  3.
-Type **git merge _New Feature Name_
+  2. Type **git pull** *fork link* **master** and *Enter*
+    - Resolve any conflicts, commit and pull again
+  3. Type **git merge _New Feature Name_
-  		-Resolve any conflicts
+    - Resolve any conflicts

 ## 6. Committing and Pulling ##
 	1. Type **git add -A** and *Enter*